palantir/gradle-baseline/docs/best-practices/java-coding-guidelines/readme.md

 ### Use higher-level abstracttions

-Use Executors, Tasks, and Java Concurrency Utilities; not Threads, ThreadGroups, synchronize, wait, notify, etc. If you are on Java8, study and use its concurrency mechanisms such as streams.
+Use Executors, Tasks, and Java Concurrency Utilities; not Threads, ThreadGroups, synchronize, wait, notify, etc. If you are on Java 8, study and use its concurrency mechanisms such as streams.

 **tip**: Don't use low-level concurrency mechanisms since getting those right is